Back to jobs

 What Success Looks Like

-• Files move efficiently with minimal defects and reduced condition cycles
+• Files move quickly with low defect rates and fewer condition cycles

 Disclaimer: Due to the nature of this role, final candidates may be subject to additional background screening, including a credit report, where permitted by law